 Your request should include the full name, date and place of birth, and if possible, the Canadian citizenship number or naturalization certificate number.

-Important Note: To request a search of your own records for proof of your status or to obtain a citizenship certificate, you must submit an Application for a Search of Citizenship Records or an Application for a Citizenship Certificate to Citizenship and Immigration Canada.
+Important Note: To request a search of your own records for proof of your status or to obtain a citizenship certificate, you must submit an Application for a Search of Citizenship Records or an Application for a Citizenship Certificate to Immigration, Refugees and Citizenship Canada.

 Many Provincial and Territorial Archives hold records relating to citizenship and naturalization.